koioannis/Gophercises-Solutions/README.md

 | Project     | Description
 | :---       |    :----
-| [CLI Quiz game](https://github.com/koioannis/Gophercises-Solutions/tree/main/quiz_game)      | A CLI Quiz Game that get the questions and answers from a CSV File
+| [CLI Quiz game](https://github.com/koioannis/Gophercises-Solutions/tree/main/quiz_game)      | A CLI Quiz Game that gets the questions and answers from a CSV File.